jaflores357/gce-iap-rundeck/README.md

-# These terrafom script create all needs to run an instance with IAP Web Access
+# These terrafom script create all needs to run an instance with IAP Rundeck Access

-lb-unmanaged.tf --> Create unmanaged instance group, backend services and all components required by the load balancer
+loadbalancer.tf --> Create unmanaged instance group, backend services and all components required by the load balancer

-network-firewall.tf --> Configure basic firewall for the network
+mysql.tf --> Create unmanaged MySQL server.

-network-variables.tf --> Define network variables
+firewall.tf --> Configure basic firewall for the network

 network.tf --> Define network, vpc, subnet, icmp firewall